 Seneca in Montgomery County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 4.499′ N, 77° 19.595′ W. Marker is in Seneca, Maryland, in Montgomery County.
-Marker is at the intersection of Violettes Lock Road and River Road (Maryland Route 190), on the left when traveling south on Violettes Lock Road.
+39° 4.768′ N, 77° 20.413′ W. Marker is in Seneca, Maryland, in Montgomery County.
+Marker can be reached from Old River Road north of River Road, on the right when traveling north.
+Marker is along Seneca Creek at Poole's Store.
 Touch for map.
-Marker is in this post office area: Germantown MD 20874, United States of America.
+Marker is at or near this postal address: 16315 Old River Road, Poolesville MD 20837, United States of America.
 Touch for directions.